For successful completion of the course MRes students must submit the following written work for examination:

 - Two essays, each of not more than 4,000 words in length, on subjects of social anthropological research chosen by the candidate from a list which will be announced by the Degree Committee for the Faculty of Human, Social and Political Science by the Division of Michaelmas Term.

 The list covers topics from the pre-fieldwork seminar series and students must answer one question on anthropology and social theory and one on professional research practice.

-Please see the List of MRes Essay titles for 2015-16, as an example of past titles.
+Please see the List of MRes Essay titles.

 Each essay will count for 10% of the total marks for the examination.